Yianlaen/Yianlaen/README.md

 ## Hi there / 你好 👋

-Learning, and trying not to do regretful things.

-An undergraduate at SUSTech in China.
-A member of its ICPC team.
+Learning as an undergraduate at SUSTech in China.

-Likes FPV quads as well as fixed wings, and other radio controlled toys.

 <!--
 **Yianlaen/Yianlaen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.